LunarWatcher/upm/README.md

 * One package manager
 * ... that's self-managed
 * Exposes binaries through already existing entries in the PATH: no performance loss (unlike nvm, which takes at least 2.6+ seconds to load, blocking my terminal in the process)
-* Manages symlinks, not path entries, and is always on-demand invoked.
+* Manages symlinks, not path entries, and is always on-demand invoked

 ## Disadvantages

 * Still doesn't modify /usr/bin packages, and consequently may break with programs that hard-code `/usr/bin/<binary>`-paths.
+This is currently [wontfix] because of the potentially bad side-effects this has.

 [1]: https://imgs.xkcd.com/comics/standards.png